keras-team/keras-io/templates/getting_started/faq.md

 A Keras model has two modes: training and testing.
 Regularization mechanisms, such as Dropout and L1/L2 weight regularization, are turned off at testing time.
 They are reflected in the training time loss but not in the test time loss.

-Besides, the training loss is the average of the losses over each batch of training data.
+Besides, the training loss that Keras displays is the average of the losses for each batch of training data, **over the current epoch**.
 Because your model is changing over time, the loss over the first batches of an epoch is generally higher than over the last batches.
+This can bring the epoch-wise average down.
 On the other hand, the testing loss for an epoch is computed using the model as it is at the end of the epoch, resulting in a lower loss.

 ---